-Academic work completed at accredited colleges and universities will be accepted at full value for required courses passed with the grade of "C" or better if completed within the last 10 years.
-Courses taken at other institutions must have essentially the same content, contact hours and difficulty level as MTCC courses.
+Academic work completed at accredited colleges and universities will be accepted at full value for required courses passed with the grade of "C." Courses taken at other institutions must have essentially the same content, contact hours and difficulty level as MTCC courses.

-In order to receive a degree or diploma from MTCC, a student must earn the last 20 semester hours of their program in residence at MTCC with at least a "C" average (see graduation requirements).
+In order to receive a degree or diploma from MTCC, a student must earn 25% of his/her program in residence at MTCC with at least a "C" average (see graduation requirements).

 Applicants who seek admission with advanced standing at MTCC should make an appointment with an admissions counselor to conduct a transcript evaluation.
 The admissions officer will conduct an official transcript evaluation when the applicant's admission file is complete.
 Requests for transfer credit should be made prior to the student's first term of enrollment.
 All transfer credit will be computed by the end of the first semester of the student's initial enrollment.
 The applicant can inquire in Student Services about all credits which transfer, preferably prior to enrollment.
 A transfer student applying too late to complete pre-entrance requirements may be admitted as a provisional student.
 In such a case, all requirements for regular admission must be completed within the first semester of attendance.